edwardwillis/corepython/WORKSHOP.md

 How does this workshop relate to AI?

-As you'd expect, large language models (LLMs) are accessed via web services that expose an HTTP API - you send your prompt or data in an HTTP request and receive a response for further processing.
+Many artificial intelligence services—including large language models (LLMs)—are accessed through web APIs.
+You interact with these models by sending HTTP requests containing your prompt or data, and receiving responses for further processing.

-In this workshop, we'll use a simple shop service to focus our attention on the core mechanics of making web requests in Python, without the added complexity of AI.
+This workshop uses a simple shop service as a practical example, allowing you to master the fundamentals of making web requests in Python without the complexity of AI-specific APIs.

-In future sessions, we'll build on this foundation to show how you can connect to AI services, such as LLMs, using Python.
+Once you’re comfortable with these basics, you’ll be well-prepared to connect to AI services like LLMs in Python, building on the same core techniques.

 ### What is HTTP?